DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 - The check itself.
 This is the method that determines if the command can be executed.

 ## Implementing a context check attribute
-To create a context check, you will need to create a new attribute that inherits from `ContextCheckAttribute`.
-This attribute will be applied to the command method and may contain metadata for the check method to use.
+Any context check needs an attribute associated with it.
+This attribute will be applied to your command methods and needs to inherit from `ContextCheckAttribute`.
+It should contain the necessary metadata your check needs to determine whether or not to execute the command.
+For the purposes of this article, we'll create the following attribute:

 ```cs
 public class DirectMessageUsageAttribute : ContextCheckAttribute